 9. "Crazy Little Thing Called Love"

-The most successful example of Yoakam looking outside the works of country legends for song material remains his honky tonk re-imagining of Queen.
-It’s easy in a post-Bob Dylan and Sgt.
-Pepper’s world to value songwriters above all else, but really it’s a country music tradition for singers to add their own voice to some of their favorite popular songs.
+The most successful example of Yoakam looking outside the works of country legends for song material remains his honky-tonk re-imagining of Queen.
+It's easy in a post-Sgt.
+Pepper's world to value songwriters above all else, but it's a country music tradition for singers to add their own voice to some of their favorite popular songs.

 8. "Buenas Noches From a Lonely Room (She Wore Red Dresses)"